What is the primary obligation of a vessel under rule 10 when engaged in safety maintenance?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

-The primary obligation of a vessel under rule 10 when engaged in safety maintenance is to carry out its operation as necessary even if it means not complying with some rules.
-Rule 10 involves the conduct of vessels navigating in narrow channels and fairways, emphasizing the need for safe navigation while also acknowledging that operational requirements may necessitate temporary deviations from standard navigational practices.
+The primary obligation of a vessel under rule 10 when engaged in safety maintenance is indeed to carry out its operation as necessary even if it means not complying with some rules.
+Rule 10 addresses the obligations of vessels navigating in narrow channels and provides guidelines for their conduct to prevent collisions.
+However, when a vessel is engaged in safety maintenance, it may need to take actions that are necessary for its safety and operational integrity, which could involve temporarily deviating from certain navigation rules to ensure that maintenance tasks can be completed safely and effectively.

 Subscribe